BrianRosamilia/spaceEasel/README.md

 Easel.js + Meteor

-A quick attempt at unifying Easel.js and Meteor.
+An attempt at making Easel.js work with Meteor in a Meteor way.

 Features :